dentarg/auth0-blog/_posts/2018-01-19-whats-new-in-bootstrap4.markdown

 ## 7. Sass By Default, Less Eliminated

-Boostrap v3 uses [Less](http://lesscss.org/) for source CSS files.
-With Boostrap v4, [Sass](http://sass-lang.com/) is now used for source CSS files.
-From project experiments across the world, frontend developers tend to favor Sass over Less.
+Bootstrap v3 uses [Less](http://lesscss.org/) for source CSS files.
+With Bootstrap v4, [Sass](http://sass-lang.com/) is now used for source CSS files.
+From project experiments across the world, frontend developers tend to favour Sass over Less.
 Sass is very flexible and also compiles faster!

 ## 8. Elevated Card Components

 Bootstrap v4 dropped support for **panels**, **thumbnails**, and **wells** in favor of the new **card** component built with Flexbox.
 The card component provides a flexible and extensible content container with multiple variants and options.
-It includes options for headers, footers, contextual background colors and powerful display options.
+It includes options for headers, footers, contextual background colours and powerful display options.

 Functionality for panels, thumbnails and wells are available as modifier classes for cards.